 Instead of intersecting the polar classes on $X$ in order to get intersections of Chern classes of $X$ one could compute the class of $\gamma(X)$ in the Chow ring of the Grassmannian.
-Finally it is important to point out that when the divisor is a hyperplane section the problem analysed in this paper coincides with the problem studied in \cite{BL}.
+Finally it is important to point out that the method using polar geometry was introduced in \cite{BL} where the case when the divisor is a hyperplane section is treated.

 A development of theoretical tools for Polar classes of singular varieties can be found in \cite{P1,P2,P3}.
 Algorithms and computations of characteristic classes for singular varieties can be found in \cite{Jo, H}.
-The Euler characteristic algorithm relies on the Hirzebruch-Rieman-Roch formula which for singular varieties has been generalized by Baum-Fulton-MacPherson \cite{BFM} and relies on localized Chern characters.
+The Euler characteristic algorithm relies on the Hirzebruch-Riemann-Roch formula which for singular varieties has been generalized by Baum-Fulton-MacPherson \cite{BFM} and relies on localized Chern characters.

 {\bf Acknowledgments.} This work benefited from discussions held at Notre Dame and KTH.
 We are grateful to both institutions for generous support.
 In particular, we thank Andrew Sommese for posing the initial question that led to this note.